Criminology Master of Arts Program

 G200: for students living outside of the lower mainland (No UPass and reduced student fees).
 This section requires permission.
 Contact the Graduate Secretary with your program and student number to request enrollment.

-The candidate’s progress is assessed once per year by the school (spring).
-A student who performs unsatisfactorily is not permitted to continue in the program, subject to the review procedure described in graduate general regulation 1.8.2.
+The candidate’s progress is assessed once per year by the school.
+A student who performs unsatisfactorily is not permitted to continue in the program, subject to the review procedure described in graduate general regulations.

 Academic Requirements within the Graduate General Regulations

-All graduate students must satisfy the academic requirements that are specified in the Graduate General Regulations (residence, course work, academic progress, supervision, research competence requirement, completion time, and degree completion), as well as the specific requirements for the program in which they are enrolled, as shown above.
+All graduate students must satisfy the academic requirements that are specified in the Graduate General Regulations, as well as the specific requirements for the program in which they are enrolled.